amartincolby/Rust-Quick-Guide/README.md

     Chances are you will never use a union.
 Interacting with them is part of what is considered unsafe Rust and an enum will be a better choice in almost every case.
 The primary use case for unions is when extreme memory efficiency is needed and the safety of enums consumes memory. */

     /*----------------------------------------------
+    * Pattern Matching
+    *-----------------------------------------------
+    */

+    /* ALong with the usual forms of control flow, Rust includes the positively divine semantics of pattern matching.
+Pattern matching is the use of a "pattern" that is used to analyze something and determine the next step in the logical flow.
+The basic matching concept is similar to a regex, but full-featured pattern matching is much more powerful. */

+    let string_number = (String::from("A string"), 42);

+    match string_number {
+        (x, i32) => println!("Has a string then a number"),
+        (i32, String) => println!("Has a number then a string"),
+    }

+    /*----------------------------------------------
     * Generics
     *-----------------------------------------------